railsharipov/ft_rsa/README.md

 Although standard recommend that number of trials in Miller-Rabin prime check should change depending on number size, this implemetation uses fixed number of trials, specifically 20 (defined by ```RM_TRIALS```).
-This results in lower performance, compared to OpenSSL, when prime checks are performed on 4096 bit or larger numbers.
+This results in lower performance when prime checks are performed on 4096 bit or larger numbers.

 ## Compile
 ```make```